FAQs

 Yes, it is, but tantra is a difficult concept that weaves together body, sexuality, spirit and soul.
 Its roots are as long, deep and noble as yoga’s but in recent years the meaning of the word has morphed and, sadly, it is often now used as a synonym for sex and to imbue events and practises with a salaciousness that only really serves to cynically increase sales.
 So, if you’re looking for an orgy, you need to look somewhere else.

-What do I need for a class?
+What do I need for a session?

-- A yoga mat.
+• A yoga mat.

-- A small bottle of water (you can refill at the venue).
+• A small bottle of water (you can refill at the venue).

-- A towel (to use during the class.
+• A towel (to use during the class.
 Unfortunately, our venues do not have showers).

 If you prefer to source a mat yourself be sure to get what’s known as a “sticky” mat as other “exercise” mats do not have the right sort of non-slip texture.
 They are available pretty widely, on the internet or from stores such as Argos.